rangle/ngCourse2/handout/project-setup/installation_and_usage.md

 - Server routes can be configured in many different ways.
 We probably want some way of configuring webpack to take our server routing setup into consideration.

 All of these configuration options are handled by the config's `output` property.
-Let's look at how we've setup our config to address these issues:
+Let's look at how we've set up our config to address these issues:

 ```javascript
 {